highbyte/dotnet-6502/doc/DESKTOP_APPS.md

 ## Download

-Download the latest release for your platform from the [Releases](https://github.com/highbyte/dotnet-6502/releases) page.
+Download the latest release for your platform from the [Releases](https://github.com/highbyte/dotnet-6502/releases) page under Assets.

 | Platform | Download |
 |----------|----------|